Content

 Fast-Track Permanent Residency for EU Citizens

-Citizens of any European Union member state benefit from a simplified pathway to Spanish permanent residency.
-They are not subject to the usual residency duration or financial requirements.
+Citizens of any European Union member state benefit from a simplified pathway to Spanish permanent status.
+They are not subject to the usual status duration or financial requirements.
 Those who believe they may be eligible for EU citizenship through descent are advised to consult immigration law professionals to analyze their ancestry and determine the possibility of acquiring dual citizenship without meeting standard immigration criteria.

 Required Documents for Obtaining Permanent Residency in Spain